 - Rise time.
 The longer it rises, the more chewy and flavorful it will be.
 It can rise on the counter for up to 24 hours or in the fridge for up to 1 week.
 If you’re short on time, you can bake after rising for 3 hours.

 - Flour your hands.
-Because of it’s sticky texture, make sure to generously flour your hands before shaping the dough.
+Because the bread dough has a sticky texture, make sure to generously flour your hands before shaping the no knead dough.
 No need to punch it down, knead or roll it out.
 Simply use your hands to gently shape it into a round ball.
+If you like a more rustic look, sprinkle Dutch oven with cornmeal.

-- Hollow insides.
+- Hollow inside.
 To test if it’s done, knock on the bread loaf.
 It should sound hollow inside when knocking.

 Ready to make more homemade bread recipes?
-Try this breadstick recipe, homemade french bread or bread bowl recipe.
+Try this French bread, homemade white bread or bread bowl recipe.

 Equipment